 After the noodles have cooked for 20 minutes, it’s time to add that shredded cheese.
-Stir in half of the grated Provolone and a handful of Crystal Farms® Shaved Parmesan Cheese.
+Stir in half of the grated Provolone and a handful of Parmesan cheese.
 (If you’re adding fresh spinach to your One-Pot Stovetop Lasagna, I’d recommend adding it now.)

-Then top the lasagna with the remainder of the Crystal Farms® Provolone Cheese, put the lid back on for 5 minutes, and let the magic happen…
+Then top the lasagna with the remainder of the provolone cheese, put the lid back on for 5 minutes, and let the magic happen…

 Oooey-gooey, cheesy deliciousness.

 Here’s the printable copy of the recipe I promised!